BanerjeeLab/OrganelleSizeControlData/readme.md

 # Repository Information:
 This repository stores the data used in the manuscript [Size regulation of multiple organelles competing for a shared subunit pool](https://doi.org/10.1101/2020.01.11.902783).

-# Description of the data files for main text:
+# Description of the data files for main figures:

 ## Fig 1BCDEFG/fig1BCD
 - directory name "ab0" denotes parameter value α + β=0, "ab1" denotes parameter value α + β=1, "abm1" denotes parameter value α + β=-1